appclacks/cabourotte-website/content/installation/configuration/_index.md

 # For more information about service discovery and how to use it,
 # please check the dedicated section in the documentation
 discovery:
-  # Enabled Kubernetes service discovery (optional)
-  kubernetes:
-      # Enable Kubernetes pod discovery
-      pod:
-        # Only pods with these labels will be discovered (optional)
-        labels:
-          foo: "bar"
-        # Enable Kubernetes pod discovery
-        enabled: true
-        # Only discover pods in this namespace (optional)
-        namespace: "default"
-      # Enable Kubernetes service discovery
-      service:
-        # Only services with these labels will be discovered (optional)
-        labels:
-          foo: "bar"
-        # Enable Kubernetes service discovery
-        enabled: true
-        # Only discover services in this namespace (optional)
-        namespace: "default"
-      # Enable Kubernetes Healthcheck CRD discovery
-      crd:
-        # Only CRD with these labels will be discovered (optional)
-        labels:
-          foo: "bar"
-        # Enable Kubernetes CRD discovery
-        enabled: true
-        # Only discover CRD in this namespace (optional)
-        namespace: "default"
-      # Disable commands checks.
-Trying to create commands checks using
-      # Kubernetes will fail
-      disable-commands-checks: true
   # Enable HTTP discovery
     http:
       # The interval between the polls (minimum 10s)